 Factors and Multiples

-Factors and multiples are both to do with multiplication:
+Factors and multiples are different things.

 Here are the details: